We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re into dom/sub roleplay, you may be turned on when your partner takes charge, spanks you like a misbehaving child, and talks absolute filth.
 Or maybe there’s something irresistible about imagining spending your life with them.

-Whatever it is that whets your whistle, remember that having sexual fantasies is common, normal, and no reason to feel ashamed.
+Whatever it is that whets your curiosity, remember that having sexual fantasies is common, normal, and no reason to feel ashamed.
 And role-playing can be a fun and safe way to put your fantasies into action and connect with your partner(s) on a deeper, more intimate level.

 Put on something sexy and pour yourself a generous glass of wine, because we’re about to dive into the seven most common sexual fantasies.
 We’ll also share recommendations for putting your fantasies into action from Zhana Vrangalova, PhD, a professor of human sexuality at New York University and resident sexpert for LELO.